 Vomiting is more common when cats are given free access to large meals.
 It’s just that some cats aren’t very good at eating slowly or stopping at the right time.
 This is especially true for dry foods, that start to swell once they moisten in the stomach.

 Rapid eating is also a problem in cats who feel like they have to compete for food.
-Once again, they tend to misjudge the correct amount in their hurry.
 The result in both cases is usually a firm cylinder of vomited food that doesn’t look like it’s been digested at all.
+Usually it comes up shortly after eating.

 For all cats, stopping dry foods may be needed, but it’s better to use a food dispenser or teach your cat to accept small regular meals.
 Prevention in multiple cat households should start by allowing them to eat their dinners separately.